-Remedies directives cover legal means for companies who face discriminatory public procurement practices.
-These directives are implemented in the national procurement legislation of the 27 EU Member States.
+Remedy directives cover legal means for companies who face discriminatory public procurement practices.

-The US and the EU are signatories of the World Trade Organization’s (WTO) Government Procurement Agreement (GPA), which grants access to most public supplies and some services and works contracts published by national procuring authorities of the countries that are parties to the Agreement.
-In practice, this means that U.S.-based companies are eligible to bid on supplies contracts from European public contracting authorities above the agreed thresholds.
+The U.S. and the EC are signatories to the World Trade Organization’s (WTO) Government Procurement Agreement (GPA), which grants access to most public supplies and services and some work contracts published by national procurement authorities of the countries that are parties to the Agreement.
+In practice, this means that U.S.-based companies are eligible to bid on supplies and services contracts from European public contracting authorities above the agreed thresholds:

 Success in the German market, as elsewhere around the world, requires long-term commitment to market development and sales backup, especially if U.S. companies are to overcome the geographic handicap with respect to European competitors.
 Germans at times perceive U.S. suppliers as tending to process a U.S. domestic order before taking care of an export sale, or being quick to bypass a local distributor to deal directly with its customer.
 Some German entrepreneurs with selective experience with U.S. companies are skeptical about their long-term commitment and after-sales support.
 U.S. firms entering Germany today are generally aware of the factors that make for a successful export relationship and are ready to establish a credible support network.
 However, U.S. firms should be ready to address any lingering doubts from prospective German clients/partners.